 A few photos of my life for the past 8 weeks:

 My parents did lend us a TV for a week or so, our greatest luxury.
-We watched every movie we rented about 4 times.

 Having everything packed away calls for supreme innovation.
 Notice my popcorn dish?
 Pretty genius if you ask me.